lukasgarbas/multiencoder/README.md

 Can we tune multiple language models together?
 There are many pre-trained transformer language models available on [huggingface model hub](https://huggingface.co/models).
 The current hype for sentence-level tasks is to pick one language model (i.e BERT, ELECTRA, deBERTa) and fine-tune it for the task at hand.
 Each LM has something different: either a different pretraining objective, a different corpus used for pretaining, or some other twists in the transformer architecture.
 When evaluating unalike models on the [GLUE benchmark](https://gluebenchmark.com/), they also score differently.

-I couldn't find any works that combine multiple LMs and tune them together — so I'm simply running some experiments here! 🤷‍♂️.
+I couldn't find any works that combine multiple LMs and tune them together — so I'm running some experiments here! 🤷‍♂️.

 The initial idea was to concatenate different CLS token representations of each LM and let the complete model (multi-encoder) figure out how to combine them.
 Later on, I came across some other works ([Dynamic Meta-Embeddings](https://arxiv.org/abs/1804.07983) for Sentence Representations by Kiela et. al.) which applied attention to combine static GloVe and FastText embeddings.
 Even though the previous work with static/frozen embeddings does not directly translate to language models, the attention mechanism can still help us visualize the attention scores for each LM and look at what is happening inside the multi-encoder.